padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 - **Hazelcast** - A set of dashboards for monitoring a single Hazelcast cluster.
 - **HazelcastDual** - A set of dashboards for comparing two (2) Hazelcast clusters side-by-side.
 - **HazelcastAll** - A set of dashboards for federating multiple Hazelcast clusters.
+- **Padogrid** - A set of dashboards for PadoGrid specific dashboards.

-To import the default folder, i.e., `padogrid-perf_test`, first, make sure Grafana is running, and run the `import_folder` command as folllows:
+To import the default folder, i.e., `Hazelcast-perf_test`, first, make sure Grafana is running, and run the `import_folder` command as folllows:

 ```bash
 cd bin_sh